 Personal Representatives should remember to check paper records, computers, memory sticks, and cloud-based storage for digital versions of documents.

-Debt inheritance and the deceased’s estate
+Debt and the deceased’s estate

 While the Personal Representative is not personally liable for the debts of the deceased, those debts are likely to have to be paid from the estate of the deceased.
 Once the Personal Representative of the will has probate or grant of administration, the money from the deceased’s estate can be used to pay off any outstanding debts.
 If the money in the estate runs out before some debts are paid off, the estate is considered to be insolvent.
-If that applies, there is an order of priority to how the debts are paid, and the payment of debts must be completed before the estate can be divided between heirs.
+If that applies, there is an order of priority to how the debts are paid.
+The payment of debts must be completed before the estate can be divided between heirs.